mendix/docs/content/studio/checks.md

 4. To view the exact place and element that the error refers to, click the corresponding row in the **Checks** panel (you can click any place of the row, the whole row is responsive), and the element that failed a check will be displayed and highlighted.

-5. To close the panel, either click the close button in the top-right corner of the panel, or click **Checks** in the top-right corner of Studio or press <kbd>C</kbd> .
+5. To close the panel, either click the close button in the top-right corner of the panel, click **Checks** in the top-right corner of Studio, or press <kbd>C</kbd> .

 To sort the errors, click the column header in the panel.
 Thus, you can sort errors in ascending or descending order by **Message**, **Code**, **Module**, **Document**, or **Element**.
 For more information on items displayed in the **Checks** panel, see the [Checks Panel Overview](#checks-panel-overview) section.